trrapp12/survey-form/README.md

 #### Contributors: Trevor Rapp

- * all work is completely my own.
+*All work is completely my own.*

 *This project completed as part of the Free Code Camp Responsive Web Design certificate*

 ---